bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 Unless you've been living under a rock, you've probably heard of large language models (LLMs) such as ChatGPT or Bard.
-I'm not one for riding a hype train but I do think LLMs are here to stay and either are going to have an impact as big as mobile as a platform (my current best guess) or perhaps something as big as the Internet itself.
-In either case, it behooves me to do a bit more investigation on this popular trend both from an application and coding assistant point of view [1]_.
-At the same time, there are a bunch of other developer technologies that I've been wondering about like serverless computing modern dev tools, and LLM-based code assistants, so I thought why not kill multiple birds with one stone.
+I'm not one for riding a hype train but I do think LLMs are here to stay and either are going to have an impact as big as mobile as an interface (my current best guess) or perhaps something as big as the Internet itself.
+In either case, it behooves me to do a bit more investigation into this popular trend both from an application and coding assistant point of view [1]_.
+At the same time, there are a bunch of other developer technologies that I've been wondering about like serverless computing, modern dev tools, and LLM-based code assistants, so I thought why not kill multiple birds with one stone.

-This post is going to how I built a question and answering bot of myself using LLMs and my experience of the whole process using some modern developer tools `ChatGPT <https://chat.openai.com>`__, `Github Copilot
+This post is going to describe how I built a question and answering bot of myself using LLMs as well as my experience using the relevant developer tools such as `ChatGPT <https://chat.openai.com>`__, `Github Copilot
 <https://github.com/features/copilot>`__, `Cloudflare workers
 <https://workers.cloudflare.com/>`__, and a couple of other related ones.
-I start out with *my motivation* for doing this project, some brief background on the technologies, a description of how I built everything, and finally some commentary on my experience with everything.
-This post is a lot less heavy on the math as compared to my previous ones, but it still got some good substance so do read on!
+I start out with *my motivation* for doing this project, some brief background on the technologies, a description of how I built everything including some evaluation on LLM outputs, and finally commentary on my experience with everything.
+This post is a lot less heavy on the math as compared to my previous ones but it still got some good stuff so do read on!

 ..
 TEASER_END
 .. section-numbering::